Coffee production in the Philippines: Early years

 Arabica coffee variety was introduced in West Java in 1690.
-Muslim pilgrims have already smuggled Yemeni seed to west India, the real source of Dutch seedlings, and probably introduced it to Sumatra.
+Muslim pilgrims had already smuggled Yemeni seed to west India, the real source of Dutch seedlings, and probably introduced it to Sumatra.
 West Sumatran coffee was sold to British interlopers and American missionaries spread coffee further, probably to the Philippines in the eighteenth century.
 Southeast Asian consumption of coffee grew and was closely associated culturally with Islam.